mraaz/myG.gg/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear and concise description of what the bug is and the time it happened (Please provide us your GMT zone).

 **Screenshots**
 If applicable, add screenshots to help explain your problem.